 Why is it that when some people are brought together, they end up falling in love?
 Is it similar personalities or shared interests that connect them?
 Perhaps it's purely chemical.
 Or maybe it's something more dramatic, like conquering a feat together that forges an unbreakable bond?
 When Backroads was founded in 1979, we had no idea that in addition to creating terrific vacations, we'd also be creating lasting love connections.
-Today there are close to 60 trip leaders married to each other, with some 100 children.
+Today there are more than 60 trip leaders married to each other, with some 100 children.
 These couples and their families are scattered around the world, with some just recently married and others who have been together for over 20 years.
 Really, it's no surprise our leaders are attracted to each other, since they've been hired for their outgoing personalities, intelligence and downright sparkle, and their shared love for travel and the outdoors.
 Here are some of their stories of falling in love.

 PAUL SMITH & JO ZULAICA